12 Jyotirlingas of India: Legends, Locations, and Significance

 The Rameshwaram Temple is located on the island of Rameshwaram in Tamil Nadu.

-According to the Shiva Purana (4.31), Lord Rama, Lakshmana, Hanuman, and the army of monkeys were assembled at the shore of the sea.
+According to the Shiva Purana (4.31), Lord Rama, Lakshmana, Hanuman, and the army of monkeys were assembled at the seashore.
 They wanted to cross the ocean to defeat Ravana and get back Goddess Sita.
 He made a Shiva lingam there and worshiped Lord Shiva with devotion.
 Delighted by his worship, Lord Shiva appeared before him and told him to ask for a boon.
-Lord Rama requested for his victory in the imminent fight with Ravaṇa.
+Lord Rama requested his victory in the imminent fight with Ravaṇa.
 He granted him the boon.

-Then Lord Rama also requested him to stay there for the welfare of people.
-Therefore, Lord Shiva stayed there in the form of a Jyotirlinga named Rameshwara.
+Then Lord Rama also requested him to stay there for the welfare of the people.
+Therefore, Lord Shiva stayed there as a Jyotirlinga named Rameshwara.

 8. Nageshwara Jyotirlinga:

 The Nageshwara Temple is located in Dwaraka, Gujarat.
-It is believed that worshiping this Jyotirling protects you from all types of poisons.
-When a demon and demoness abducted a great devotee of Lord Shiva and tried to kill him, Lord Shiva appeared here and killed all the demons.
+Worshiping this Jyotirling is believed to protect you from all types of poisons.
+When a demon and a demoness abducted a great devotee of Lord Shiva and tried to kill him, Lord Shiva appeared here and killed all the demons.
 Lord Mahadeva stayed there in the form of a Jyotirlinga.

 9. Kashi Vishwanath: